 Generally speaking all the unsecured debts you owe are included in Bankruptcy.
 Secured debts such as a mortgage are not.

-- The Debts which are included in Bankruptcy
+- The debts included in Bankruptcy

-- Which Debts will not be written off?
+- Which debts will not be written off?

 Want help to go bankrupt?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

 Which debts are included in a Bankruptcy?

 Most of your unsecured debts are included in Bankruptcy.
 Can Tax and VAT debt be included?
 What happens to secured debts like your mortgage?
 Which unsecured debts are left out?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/which-debts-are-included-in-bankruptcy

 If you go bankrupt most unsecured debts in your name can be added.
 These are things like credit cards, personal loans, catalogues and pay day loans.

 In addition to other unsecured debts are also included:

 Utility & Council Tax Arrears – If you are behind with your council tax or utility bills the arrears you owe will be written off when you go bankrupt.